Experience the Charm of Puglia (Italy) | Top 10 Boutique Hotels

 Q: How can I make bookings for a stay at one of Puglia's best boutique hotels?

-A: You can reserve a room at a boutique hotel in Puglia online through the hotel's website or through online travel agencies like Expedia or Booking.com.
+A: You can book a room at a boutique hotel in Puglia online through the hotel's website or through online travel agencies like www.thehotelguru.com.
 For longer stays or trips during the off-season, some hotels could also provide special deals or packages.

 Q: Do these luxury hotels provide all-inclusive deals?

-A: The top ten boutique hotels in Puglia could include all-inclusive packages with meals, libations, and entertainment.
+A: These boutique hotels in Puglia could include all-inclusive packages with meals, drin, and entertainment.
 It's usually a good idea to explore packages directly with the hotel.

 Previous